guzzle/guzzle_sphinx_theme/README.rst

         # Path to a touch icon
         "touch_icon": "",

-        # Set to true to bind left and right key events to turn the page
-        "bind_key_events": 1,

         # Specify a base_url used to generate sitemap.xml links.
 If not
         # specified, then no sitemap will be built.
         "base_url": ""